-The NSTSS is part of the NYSF’s suite of programs to inform young people about study and career pathways within STEM so they may make informed decisions and reach their full potential.
+The NSTSS is part of the NYSF’s suite of programs to inform young people about study and career pathways within STEM so they may make informed decisions about their futures.

 The National Science Teachers Summer School is funded in part by a grant from the Department of Industry, Innovation and Science as part of the National Innovation and Science Agenda (NISA) – Inspiring a nation of scientists.

 Location: In 2020, the NYSF will run two NSTSS programs :

 - NSTSS Canberra will be based at the Australian National University (ANU)

 - Monday 6 January – Friday 10 January 2020